copsTvFan/cops-episode-guide/guide.md

 **Miami, FL 3**

-- (2:47 PM) Broward County FL Sheriff's Department -- Sgt.
+- (2:47 PM) Broward County, FL, Sheriff's Department -- Sgt.
 Ralph Capone is on his way to wire an undercover informant to buy an ounce of coke for $850.
 The signal is to put his hand through his hair and say "Bob's gonna love it."
 It should be quick, don't see any problems, but always ready.
 Dealers couldn't